enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 For the sake of discussion, we will say that the Map implementation is a mutable `HashMap` - think `java.util.HashMap` or `scala.collections.mutable.HashMap` or anything else that is backed by a Hash table.
-Map looklups are theoretically O(1) time complexity and storing the map structure in memory is theoretically O(n) space complexity.
+Map lookups are theoretically O(1) time complexity and storing the map structure in memory is theoretically O(n) space complexity.
 However, if you look at our code above, we are iterating and filtering over all keys.
-Our current solution is theoretically O(n) and practically using more time and space than a more optimal solution.
+Our current solution is theoretically O(n) and practically uses more time and space than a more optimal solution.

 We have also ignored the stated assumption that the time series data would be stored in a manner where time is always ascending.
 Our `HashMap` solution doesn't retain ordering.
 If we were to iterate over the time series data, there is no guarantee that it will retain its insertion order (though, you might occasionally get lucky).
 This could be an opportunity to dive into a candidate's understanding of a `HashMap` implementation and some of the edge cases.
-I have seen quite a few candidates assume that HashMap lookups are nearly always constant time in practice and be surprised when I mention that I have seen multiple instances of production code, which have
+I have seen quite a few candidates assume that `HashMap` lookups are nearly always constant time in practice and be surprised when I mention that I have seen multiple instances of production code, which have